aemkei/jsfuck/README.md

 ## `[]` – Brackets

 Let's start with the opening and closing brackets and see what is possible here.
-They are super useful for this project and it are considered as a core element because they provide a way to 1. deal with arrays and 2. access properties and methods.
+They are super useful for this project and are considered as a core element because they provide a way to:

+1. deal with arrays
+2. access properties and methods.

 ### `[]` – Array Literals